Roof Types & Terminology

 Truss - A roof truss is a structure that usually forms a triangle to hold up larger roofs.
 You will only see them in the finished state but they are made up of purlins and rafters to form a strong and stable supporting structure.
 Triangles are strong and stop sideways movement spreading the weight of the roof.

-Purlin - If you image the rafter runs from the very top of the roof on the ridge to the bottom on the eaves a purlin can be placed about halfway down running from the front of the building to the back (so the same direction as the rafter) and join all the rafters together.
-The purlin can then be braced back to the centre of the building or ceiling onto the ceiling joist (also called a rather tie) and or centre beam.
+Purlin - If you imagine the rafter runs from the very top of the roof on the ridge to the bottom on the eaves a purlin can be placed about halfway down running from the front of the building to the back (so the opposite direction to the rafters) and join all the rafters together.

 Joist - In terms of a roof these are ceiling joists that run from one side of the building to the other (width ways).
 Not all our buildings have the need for joists as the front and rear walls can act as the joining point between the two sides of the building.